 Another great means – though more expensive – of checking your white balance is to use a handheld color temperature meter.

-Avoid using Auto White Balance
+Avoid using Auto White Balance.

-Cameras typically offer white balance settings like Auto White Balance, but you will definitely want to avoid this when shooting video.
+Cameras typically offer white balance settings like Auto White Balance, but you will want to avoid this when shooting video.

-The Auto White Balance changing the color temperature during movement generally doesn’t tell you what temperatures it is changing between, and changing color values within a shot are highly noticeable even for amateur viewers.
+The Auto White Balance changing the color temperature during movement generally doesn’t tell you what temperatures it is changing between, and changing color values within a shot is highly noticeable even for amateur viewers.